 Peninsula Leisure has had a Child Safety and Wellbeing policy in place since 2016.
 On 1 July 2022 the Victorian Government introduced eleven (11) new child safe standards.
-As PL works towards implementing each of the standards the policy review may be more frequent than annually, with the next review proposed in six months.
+PL continues to work towards implementing each of the standards, and this policy will be reviewed annually.

-Consultation and feedback from children, parents, carers, employees and volunteers that may interact with PL facilities or products and services will be sought to better understand PL's clarity of child safety commitment, what PL is responsible for when it comes to keeping children safe and if there is anything PL has not included that will help keep children safe.
+Ongoing consultation and feedback from children, parents, carers, employees and volunteers that may interact with PL facilities or products and services will be sought to better understand PL's clarity of child safety commitment, what PL is responsible for when it comes to keeping children safe and if there is anything PL has not included that will help keep children safe.